 Salon hair smoothing treatments that are safe

 We searched scientific papers, magazine and newspaper articles, beauty blogs, and user reviews to find the best hair smoothing salon treatments.
-We focused on salons because if you are having a keratin treatment for the first time, enlist a trained technician in a salon.
-Each of the four companies we profile here makes home keratin products as well, but until you are comfortable with the process and know it exactly what you are doing, it will be wiser to leave it to a trusted second party.
-Your hair sits atop your head; if you bungle your keratin treatment, it’s pretty hard to hide.
+We focused on salons because if you are having a keratin treatment for the first time, it’s best to enlist a trained technician.
+The four companies profiled make home keratin products as well although these are best left until you are comfortable with the process and know exactly what you are doing.
+If you bungle your keratin treatment, it’s pretty hard to hide.

 Goldwell’s Kerasilk Keratin Treatment is formaldehyde-free and safe for sensitive scalps.
 It uses glyoxylic acid and smoothing ingredients such as keratin and silk proteins to create new keratin bonds.
 It helps to soften waves and smooth the overall hair structure, reducing daily styling time significantly.
 The product rated 5/5 stars from 14 reviews on beautyheaven.com.